vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/15_phong_shading_README.md

 # Phong Shading

+**Phong shading** is a widely used shading technique in computer graphics to simulate the way light interacts with surfaces.
+It provides a way to render realistic lighting effects on 3D objects by considering the viewer's position, the light source's position, and the surface normal.
+Phong shading creates smooth and visually appealing highlights, contributing to the realism of rendered scenes.

 ### What is Phong Shading?

 - **Definition**: Phong Shading is an **interpolation technique** used in 3D computer graphics to simulate the way light interacts with surfaces.
 It provides a smooth and realistic shading effect across surfaces by calculating pixel-level lighting based on surface normals.
 - Phong Shading is often used to improve the realism of curved surfaces, making them appear less faceted and more continuous.